ENCODE-DCC/caper/docs/conf_encode_workshop_2019.md

 $ ln -s /opt/code/default.conf default.conf
 ```

 4. Authenticate yourself to get access to buckets.
+After running each command, follow the link and copy and paste the authentication key into the console.
 ```bash
 $ gcloud auth login --no-launch-browser
 $ gcloud auth application-default login --no-launch-browser